colak/csf-docs/Administrators/Production/creating-ssl-certs-on-webfaction.md

 If all goes well, you'll see a return message in the command-line client indicating the new certificate was successfully issued and stored in _~/.acme.sh/domain.tld_.

 That was just a test certificate -- you can't actually use it.
-But now that you know that certificate can be issued without errors, you're ready to issue it for real.
+But now that you know the certificate can be issued without errors, you're ready to issue it for real.

+But first remove the directory containing the test certificate that was created during the test run:

+`rm -r $HOME/.acme.sh/domain.tld`

 ## 6) Create the real SSL certificate(s)

-Delete the directory containing the test certificate created in step 5:

-`rm -r $HOME/.acme.sh/domain.tld`
+Now you’re going to create the real certificate(s).
+Unlike the test run before, this counts against the weekly rate limits set by Let’s Encrypt.
+If you make a mistake and have to redo it, the redo will count against your limit of 5 duplicate certification requests for the week.

+If you’re not already there, change-directory into _/src_:

+`cd $HOME/src`

-Presumably you’re still in _$HOME/src_, where you need to be (if not, get back in there), so then run the generation command again, but this time _without_ the `--test` part:
+Then run the Let’s Encrypt generation command again with the same port number, but this time _without_ the `--test` part:

 ```
-Le_HTTPPort=77777 acme.sh --issue -d domain.tld -d www.domain.tld --standalone
+Le_HTTPPort=NNNNN acme.sh --issue -d domain.tld -d www.domain.tld --standalone
 ```

-You should achieve the same result as previously with the test, except now you have a real, working certificate(s), ready for installation.
+You should achieve the same result as previously with the test, except now you have working certificate(s) ready for installation.

 Before proceeding with installation, return to your **Websites** list in the WebFaction dashboard, and switch your site(s) back to your original application so that it's no longer serving the "letsencrypt_validation" custom app.
 This brings your site back online.